IBMDataScience/Watson-Studio-Examples/README.md

 This example shows you how to train a visual recognition model using the graphical model builder in Watson Studio and then create a fun, scavenger hunt app that uses that model.

 ### Flags national anthem app
-This sample demonstrates how to build a web app that uses a visual recognition model to classify images of flags and then play the national anthem of the country of the flag:
+This sample demonstrates how to build a web app that uses a visual recognition model to classify images of flags and then play the national anthem of the country of the flag.